li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

     ## # A tibble: 1 x 15
     ##   hhincome sex     age statebrn edyrs usdur1 usdurl .fitted .se.fit .resid
     ##      <dbl> <chr> <dbl> <chr>    <dbl>  <dbl>  <dbl>   <dbl>   <dbl>  <dbl>
-    ## 1      800 M     -6.42 Pacific…     9  -32.0  -48.3    766.
-40.5   34.4
+    ## 1     2000 M     -9.42 Norther…    16  -35.0  -48.3   1910.
+479. 90.2
     ## # … with 5 more variables: .hat <dbl>, .sigma <dbl>, .cooksd <dbl>,
     ## #   .std.resid <dbl>, obs_num <int>

+One observation has a Cook’s Distance greater than 1- a man from Northern Mexico, nine years younger than the mean age, and with income
-One observation has a Cook’s Distance greater than 1- we will remove this individual from our analysis because it exerts significantly greater influence on the final coefficients of our model and could distort our explanations.
+$2000, 16 years of education, and a migration about 34 months shorter than the mean.
+We will remove this individual from our analysis because this data point exerts significantly greater influence on the final coefficients of our model and could distort our explanations.

     ## # A tibble: 19 x 2
     ##    names                                x